 Help us achieve our goals

 Join the RHS today and support our charity

-Most hollies have some leaves infested with leaf miner.
-The damage can be unsightly but has little impact on the plant’s growth or vigour.
+Most hollies have some leaves with evidence of a leaf mining fly, this has little impact on the plant’s growth or vigour.

 Holly leaf miner is a small fly with larvae that cause discoloured blotches by feeding inside holly leaves.